emanuele-f/PCAPdroid/quick_start.md

 ## 1.3 Filters

 Before the capture is started, in the "Status" tab it is possible to specify an "App Filter" to only capture the traffic of the specified app.
-Only such app will be routed inside the VPNService.
+Only this app will be routed inside the VPNService.
 This is expecially useful when using the [TLS decryption](tls_decryption) to ensure that the mitm will only take place on the target app.

 After the capture is started, PCAPdroid provides different ways to filter the displayed connections: